ben-levinson/213-git-tutorial/README.md

 * Merge - Combine two branches into 1
 * Conflict - Occurs when merging, two or more people have changed the same lines
 * Stage - What files are tracked to go into the next commit
-* gitignore - File that specifies what files
+* Gitignore - File that specifies what files

 ### Suggestions for Using Git